Canada at a Glance

 The most popular destination for expats is still the southern part of Ontario.
 The majority of expats work in the Greater Toronto Area.
-With more than 5,5 million people, this metropolitan area on the shore of Lake Ontario is Canada’s most important commercial, financial and economic center.
+With more than six million people, Toronto’s greater metropolitan area on the shore of Lake Ontario is Canada’s most important commercial, financial and economic center.

 Expats are also drawn to Toronto for its ethnic diversity.
-With almost half of its residents born outside of Canada, Toronto is the most prominent example of the multiculturalism Canada is so famous for.
+With a little over half of its residents born outside of Canada, Toronto is the most prominent example of the multiculturalism Canada is so famous for.

 Due to Alberta’s rich natural resources, especially the massive oil reserves in the Athabasca oil sands, expats with skills in engineering are in high demand.
 While salaries for foreign specialists are exceptionally high, severe weather conditions and a lack of local infrastructure make the region a less than ideal place to live, especially for expats with families.

 The Challenge of Job Hunting